tencentyun/qcloud-documents/product/计算与网络/容器服务/什么是腾讯云CCS/产品功能_intl.md

 ## Product Features
 ### Cluster management
-Tencent KTE allows you to manage your container clusters easily and efficiently while ensuring security and reliability, to seamlessly connect to Tencent Cloud's computing, storage, and network capabilities.
+Tencent TKE allows you to manage your container clusters easily and efficiently while ensuring security and reliability, to seamlessly connect to Tencent Cloud's computing, storage, and network capabilities.

 | Module | Feature |
 |---|------|